cypress-io/circleci-orb/CONTRIBUTING.md

 ### Installing CircleCI CLI

-> The [CircleCI command line interface (CLI)](https://circleci-public.github.io/circleci-cli/) brings CircleCI's advanced and powerful tools to your > terminal.
-See [Installing the CircleCI local CLI](https://circleci.com/docs/local-cli/) for instructions on how to install it locally on your machine.
+> The [CircleCI command line interface (CLI)](https://circleci-public.github.io/circleci-cli/) brings CircleCI's advanced and powerful tools to your terminal.
+See [Installing the CircleCI local CLI](https://circleci.com/docs/local-cli/) for instructions on how to install it locally on your machine to run the following commands.

 ### Local Packing